 |Test 1||Test 2||Test 3||Test 4|

-Notice that Test 1 is the strictest grading scale out of the 4.
-In this case, missing 1 question drops you to a 35; miss another and you'll drop to a 34; miss one more, and you drop to a 32.
+Notice that Test 1 is the strictest grading scale out of the four.
+In this case, missing one question drops you to a 35; miss another and you'll drop to a 34; miss one more, and you drop to a 32.
 This is a very unforgiving test that requires perfection.

 Test 2, on the other hand, is much more forgiving.
-You can miss 2 questions - with a raw score of 38 - and still get a 36!
+You can miss two questions—with a raw score of 38—and still get a 36!

 The reason these tests differ so much is that the ACT tries to make the scores from every test equivalent to all other tests.
 A 36 on one test should mean the same as a 36 on another.
 So if a test has particularly difficult passages or questions, they'll soften the curve.

 Regardless: The safest thing to do is to aim for perfection.
 On every practice test, you need to aim for a perfect raw score for a 36.
-Notice that in 3 of the 4 tests, you needed a perfect raw score to get a 36.
+Notice that in three of the four tests, you needed a perfect raw score to get a 36.

 Whatever you're scoring now, take note of the difference you need to get to a 36.
-For example, if you're scoring a 30 now, you need to answer 5-7 more questions right to get to a 36.
+For example, if you're scoring a 30 now, you need to answer five to seven more questions right to get to a 36.

 As a final example, here's a screenshot from my ACT score report.
-You can see that I likely missed 1 question, since I scored a 17 on Social Studies/Sciences.
-Also notice that a single mistake already drops me down to a 97 percentile - there are a lot of students who do extremely well on this test!
+You can see that I likely missed one question, since I scored a 17 on Social Studies/Sciences.
+Also notice that a single mistake already drops me down to a 97 percentile—there are a lot of students who do extremely well on this test!